TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 ## Ukulele

 I brought in my ukulele to show the class.
 Mo loved it.
-He brought it to the sensory room and looked at himself in mirror as he played it.
+He brought it into the sensory room and looked at himself in the mirror as he played it.
 Strumming strumming strumming.
 In his own world, strumming strumming strumming.
 Then he turned to me and said the most words I ever heard him say in a row.

 "You want to hear it?"